Welcome to the SoftwarePotential.Configuration.Local.MultiUser-<PermutationShortCode> NuGet Package.

 License Storage Location Base Path

-Adding this NuGet package to your application configures licenses to be stored in a shared Application Data folder i.e. out of the box, the directory used by the code in this package results in a base path such as
+Adding this NuGet package to your application configures licenses to be stored in a shared Application Data folder on Windows i.e. out of the box, the directory used by the code in this package results in a base path such as

 The license store needs to be accessible by all users of the application on a given machine.
 Therefore an explicit store initialization step is needed as part of application deployment (as outlined in License Store Initialization section) ).